metabase/metabase/docs/people-and-groups/managing.md

 - Last name: User
 - Email: null

-Metabase uses this anonymous user account to log anonymous views, for example views of a [public question or dashboard](../questions/sharing/public-links.md).
+Metabase uses this anonymous user account to identify anonymous views, for example views of a [public question or dashboard](../questions/sharing/public-links.md).
+This account is a virtual user: the account doesn't exist in the application database.
 You'll see this account show up in [usage analytics](../usage-and-performance-tools/usage-analytics.md).

 ### Metabase internal account